43 Sports Trivia Questions [With Answers]

 Is there a sports trivia app with ranked matchmaking?

-LearnClash uses an ELO rating system with 8 tiers from Iron to Phoenix.
+LearnClash shows a chess-style ELO number with 8 tiers from Iron to Phoenix; the math underneath is Glicko-2.
 You get matched against players near your skill level, and spaced repetition helps you remember what you learn.
 Create a sports topic and challenge friends or get matched with rivals.

 What sports categories are most popular for trivia?

 Football, basketball, and baseball dominate in the US.
-Olympic history, soccer, and golf round out the top six.
+Olympic history, soccer, and golf are popular picks too.
 LearnClash covers all of these and lets you create custom topics on any sport, from cricket to Formula 1.

 Can I create my own sports trivia quiz?